woman sticking out her tongue with a challenging expression

 4. My tongue feels weird after drinking alcohol.
 Is this normal?

-Tongue swelling is a common experience for some of us who drink alcohol.
-However, it may be indicative of a health issue and should be taken seriously.
+Tongue swelling is a common experience for those of us who drink alcohol.
+However, it is indicative of a health issue and should be taken seriously.

 5. How do I prevent alcohol tongue swelling?

-Cutting back or quitting alcohol is the most effective method for preventing tongue swelling from alcohol.
+Cutting back or quitting alcohol is the most effective method to prevent tongue swelling from alcohol.

 6. What is white tongue?

-White tongue is the appearance of a coating on the tongue or white patches.
-It often occurs in conjunction with a sore tongue due to dehydration caused by alcohol.
+White tongue is white patches or the appearance of a coating on the tongue.
+It often occurs in conjunction with a sore tongue, due to dehydration caused by alcohol.

 Prioritize Your Health With Reframe